 - Type “ipconfig /all” (there is a space after ipconfig) and press Enter to run this command

 - Take note of the Host Name (computer name) and the IP Address (it will either be IP Address or IP Address v4).
 Make sure you repeat the process for all workstations and computers connect in the multi-user environment.
-Write these information on a piece of paper or save it in a text file.
+Write this information on a piece of paper or save it in a text file.

 The next thing we need to do is to simply edit the Windows Hosts file.